-Easy online ordering and pickup
+Easy order-ahead and pickup

 Faster table-turnaround times

-Restaurants generate a ton of data: sales in your point of sales system, labor data through your restaurant payroll tool, food and beverage inventory, it goes on.
+Restaurants generate a ton of data: sales in your point of sale, labor data through your restaurant payroll tool, food and beverage inventory, it goes on.
 But that data is meaningless unless you can turn it into something actionable.
 The problem is, you can’t fix what you can’t see.
 In this session, we’re learning how Jamba Juice was able to improve data accuracy, streamline communications among their departments, and reduce COGS by 6% through the use of business intelligence.

-Raul Celorio of ResureTek says, "We accumulate so much data across our systems, but our restaurant technology tools don’t always talk to each other, making it difficult for us to access the valuable information we need."
+Raul Celorio, of ResureTek says, "We accumulate so much data across our systems, but our restaurant technology tools don’t always talk to each other, making it difficult for us to access the valuable information we need."

 Restaurateurs don’t have time to crunch these numbers, so both technology companies and restaurant owners and operators need to create more opportunities for any user to access this data.
 Raul calls this “data democracy — making data available to the non-technical user without direct support from finance, accounting, or IT.”

 Data needs to be approachable and easy to digest, and when it is, data democracy can save businesses time and money.
 Here are some examples of how Jamba Juice uses data to improve productivity and profitability.